 I’ve been learning so much through this new perspective of the ‘at home cook’ in a cuisine that I thought I already knew oodles about!
-It’s been so fun.
-France is infamous for it’s Crêpes and Crêperies and they are enjoyed in every home so I thought it was probably the very best place to begin…
+France is infamous for it’s Crêpes and Crêperies and they’re enjoyed in every home.

 My sister, Camey and I have done some traveling in southern France and Italy together and our frequent visits to the Crêperies, which dot the streets and beach fronts everywhere we traveled while in France, were our favorite lunch spots.